andan67/wormnav/docs/index.md

 - Optimize route by reducing number of waypoints
 - Shows maximum error caused by optimization
 - Useful for performance reasons on low spec devices
 - Recommendation for Garmin Forerunner 230/235: max 200 waypoints
+- Tracks must be converted into routes for optimization
 </div>
 {::options parse_block_html="true" /}
 <div style="clear: both"/>